Academic Support Services

 To add courses, you must make your request before the fourth class session for courses which meet three times a week or before the third class session for courses which meet twice a week.
 Any requests later than the first week of classes will require the approval of the department chairperson.
-Added courses which result in overloads also need the approval of the dean.
+Added courses that result in an overload also need the approval of the dean.

 Note: The dean of the school reserves the right to make changes in personnel and to cancel, if necessary, any course offered (including Student Developed Study).
 The dean also reserves the right to limit class size and to refuse registration when limits have been reached.

-If you drop a course, it will no longer appear on your record.
-You may drop a course during the first week it is offered.
-If dropping a course will cause a full-time student to fall below full-time status, the student must withdraw from that course.
-The course will then appear on your academic record with a grade of “W.” (See Withdrawal from a Course)
+You may drop a course during the first week the course is offered.
+Dropped courses do not appear on your record.
+If dropping a course results in a student’s credit load falling below full-time status (12 credits), the student must withdraw from that course.
+The course will then appear on your academic record with a grade of “W.” (See Withdrawal from a Course).

 You are permitted to repeat a course only if you have received a “C–” or lower grade.
 However, credit is granted only once toward graduation unless specifically noted in the course description (e.g., ENG 376).
 If you repeat a course, both grades appear on your transcript and are used for computing your grade-point average.